LucasDelfino92/morrowindsharp/main.md

 ## Gameplay

 [**Area Effect Arrows Integrated**](https://www.nexusmods.com/morrowind/mods/47745)
-An alternative version of the official plugin Area Effect Arrows that distributes the new projectiles throughout the game world rather than dumping them all in one shop.
+Adds new arrows that explode on impact.
+This alternative version of the [**official plugin**](https://en.uesp.net/wiki/Morrowind:Area_Effect_Arrows) distributes the new projectiles throughout the game world rather than dumping them all in one shop.
 - Hide all plugins except **Area Effect Arrows Integrated.ESP**.

 [**Brutal Backstabbing**](https://www.nexusmods.com/morrowind/mods/45890)